DataDog/dd-trace-rb/docs/GettingStarted.md

 The Rails integration will trace requests, database calls, templates rendering, and cache read/write/delete operations.
 The integration makes use of the Active Support Instrumentation, listening to the Notification API so that any operation instrumented by the API is traced.

-To enable the Rails instrumentation, create an initializer file in your `config/initializers` folder:
+To enable the Rails instrumentation, use the [Rails auto instrumentation instructions](#rails-or-hanami-applications).

+Alternatively, you can also create an initializer file in your `config/initializers` folder:

 ```ruby
 # config/initializers/datadog.rb